taiwangoldcard/website/content/application-faq/qualifications.md

 Use the [Gold Card Qualification Wizard](https://visafinder.tw/gold-card-qualification/) to find the relevant choices for you.

-## Is there an age restriction?
-Not really.
-However it is expected that gold card holders will have at least five years of work experience.

 ## Do I need to have a high salary to apply for a Gold Card?
 No. Some industries have a category where applicants with a salary greater than NT$160,000 qualify.
  However, this is only one category.
 To date, none of the categories other than the dedicated